Max-We/inverse-rpo/README.md

 It contains reference implementations and experimental code used in the paper, with a focus on variance-aware tree policies for Monte Carlo Tree Search (MCTS).

+> WORK IN PROGRESS: The synthetic bandit & tree evaluations will be added in the near future.

 ## Abstract